VSCode with TerosHDL Extension¶

 To simulate the VHDL code, select the testbench file by clicking the small

-icon next to the file name.The
+✓icon next to the file name.The

-should show the testbench file and the files it depends on.
-By clicking the small symbol in theDependencies Tree
+Dependencies Treeshould show the testbench file and the files it depends on.
+By clicking the small symbol in theDependencies Tree, you can open theDependencies Viewerto see the dependencies in a graphical way.To start the simulation, click on the small

 The VSCode terminal might open and show various debug information.
 If everything is set up correctly, the simulation should run without any errors and display the simulation result in the

-link to open the waveform viewer.
+Outputssection.
+Unfold it and click on theWaveformlink to open the waveform viewer.

 The waveform viewer should open and display the simulation results.
 Unfold the

-nodes to see the signals and their values.Click
+topandjohnson_counter_tbnodes to see the signals and their values.Click

-to show the available signals below.
-Drag & drop them to theSignals
+johnson_counter_tbto show the available signals below.
+Drag & drop them to theSignalslist to display them and do the same fortb_count.Double-click on the

-list to unfold it and see the individual bits of the signal.To
+tb_count[9:0]in theSignalslist to unfold it and see the individual bits of the signal.To

-icon or pressShift + Alt + F
+Zoom Fiteither press theZoom Fiticon or pressShift + Alt + Fon your keyboard.

 Congratulations!
 You have successfully set up VSCode with TerosHDL and GHDL to simulate VHDL code.
 Feel free to explore the features of TerosHDL and experiment with your VHDL projects.